albddnbn/Gen-AD-Lab-PVE/README.md

 A series of Powershell scripts that can be used to generate an Active Directory Lab environment.
 This series was created to be used with **Proxmox Virtual Environment**, but my goal is for the scripts to work in other environments as well.

-_For example: Step 1 checks for a drive containing the VirtIO iso to install necessary drivers for Proxmox VMs, and Step 3 creates a folder in the MDT Deployment Share specific to Make/Model of Proxmox QEMU Vms._
+_For example: Step 1 checks for a drive containing the VirtIO iso to install necessary drivers for Proxmox VMs, and Step 3 creates a folder in the MDT Deployment Share specific to %Make% of Proxmox QEMU Vms._

 ## Table of Contents